OSWeekends/eventpoints-backend/README-en.md

 With `spider_name` being the name of the spider and `json_path` being the JSON file in which the scraped data will be dumped in.

+Use example

-As an example, the following command will create a spider named `meetup` and any scraped data will be dumped in `meetup.json`
+The following command will create a spider named `meetup` and any scraped data will be dumped in `meetup.json`

 `scrapy crawl meetup -o output / meetup.json`